31 Xian2 咸

 咸xian2 is annotated as 感gan3 (to arouse feelings or passions) in Tuan Zhuan (the commentary on the hexagram text) as below.
 In actuality 咸 is 感 without 心xin (the heart), signifying it is an unintentional 感, i.e. telepathy.
 Therefore Xian covers both the meanings of telepathy and substantial influence in hexagram 31.

-Xian forms after the top line of trigram Qian (perseverance, heaven), a pure masculine trigram, descends to the top position of trigram Kun (submissiveness, earth), a pure feminine trigram creating trigram Gen, the youngest son, and the top line of trigram Kun ascends to the top position of trigram Qian creating trigram Dui, the youngest daughter.
+Xian forms after the top line of trigram Qian2 (perseverance, heaven), a pure masculine trigram, descends to the top position of trigram Kun1 (submissiveness, earth), a pure feminine trigram creating trigram Gen, the youngest son, and the top line of trigram Kun1 ascends to the top position of trigram Qian2 creating trigram Dui, the youngest daughter.
 After masculinity and femininity have intersected and Qi (氣 the invisible power circulating within the human body and Nature) is circling, each masculine and feminine line of trigram Gen and Dui at the correlation position start to communicate with each other.
 In this way the telepathy and influence are created.

 The inner hexagram of Xian is Gou (44), to meet unexpectedly, which explains that Xian cannot be intentionally achieved.
 Its changing hexagram Sun (41), to diminish, advises people to lessen their desire.

-Text: Xian (telepathy), (which will create) smooth progress; it is advantageous (or appropriate) to persist; it is auspicious to marry the female.
+Xian (telepathy): It will create smooth progress; it is advantageous (or appropriate) to persist; to marry (取) a maiden is auspicious.

-Commentary on the text: Xian, (signifying) arousing feelings or passions (感).
-(The one of) tenderness ascends, while (the one of) rigidity descends; two Qis have telepathy (or influence) by which to communicate with each other (or to commit to each other).
-(The norm of hexagram Xian is) to stop (as the lower trigram Gen does with self-restraint) and then (the upper trigram Dui to express) joy; the male stays below the female (in a state of telepathy with her).
-Therefore it will progress smoothly, and it is advantageous (or appropriate) to persist, and it is auspicious to marry the female.
-Heaven and earth have telepathy, and then all life arises.
-The sage influences the hearts of people, and then the world becomes peaceful.
-By observing that which creates telepathy (or influence), the sentiment of Heaven and earth as well as the whole of creation can be seen.
+Commentary on the text: Xian: It signifies arousing feelings or passions (感).
+The one of tenderness ascends, while the one of rigidity descends; two Qis have telepathy (or influence) by which to communicate with each other (or, to commit to each other).
+The norm of hexagram Xian is to stop (as the lower trigram Gen behaves itself with self-restraint) and then joy (as expressed by the upper trigram Dui); the male stays below the female in a state of telepathy with her.
+Therefore it will progress smoothly, and it is advantageous (or appropriate) to persist, and to marry a maiden is auspicious.
+Heavens and earth have telepathy; then all life arises.
+The sage influences the hearts of people; then the world becomes peaceful.
+By observing that which creates telepathy (or influence), the sentiment of Heaven and earth as well as the whole of Creation can be seen.

 Hexagram Xian is presented as trigram Gen, the youngest son, stays below while trigram Dui, the youngest daughter, stays above, like a male approaching a female.
 But trigram Gen stops before it reaches trigram Dui, and trigram Dui expresses joy.
 Though they live without physical interaction, each masculine and feminine line correlate with one another, by which telepathy occurs.